Ultraplot/ultraplot/docs/external-links.rst

   An open source re-implementation of popular fonts like `Helvetica <https://en.wikipedia.org/wiki/Helvetica>`__ and `Century <https://en.wikipedia.org/wiki/Century_type_family>`__.
-  These are distributed with ultraplot and used for its default font families.
+  These are distributed with UltraPlot and used for its default font families.
 * `Fira Math <https://en.wikipedia.org/wiki/Century_type_family>`__ -
   An open source sans-serif font with a zillion glyphs for mathematical symbols.
-  This is distributed with ultraplot as a viable alternative to `DejaVu Sans <https://en.wikipedia.org/wiki/DejaVu_fonts>`__.
+  This is distributed with UltraPlot as a viable alternative to `DejaVu Sans <https://en.wikipedia.org/wiki/DejaVu_fonts>`__.

 Downloadable colormaps
 ======================

-The following colormap repositories are imported and registered by ultraplot.
+The following colormap repositories are imported and registered by UltraPlot.

 * `Color Brewer <http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3>`__ - The
   O.G. perceptually uniform colormap distribution.
 These are included with